 Connecting schools with nature

-The BES is delighted to launch our ‘Connecting Schools to nature in North East England” outreach project.
+The BES is currently running Module 3 of our “Connecting Schools to nature in North-East England” outreach project.

 About the project